Hello, thank you for having a look at my blog.

 As part of that, I have found myself thinking, “Why, how can people not care?”

-But while environmental issues are crucial, concerning the planet where we live and our future, they do not get the coverage they need.
+But while environmental issues are crucial, concerning the planet where we live and our future, they do not get the coverage they need, while a system driven by economics constantly teaches us to be the “best” consumers we can be.

-Top-bottom approaches may be the most efficient but take more time than the what we can afford.
-Within a system based on supply and demand, we all have the opportunity to pick up good habits and make positive choices every single day.
+Top-bottom approaches may be the most efficient in changing detrimental effects of our fast-paced lives which prioritise convenience, but take more time than the what we can afford.
+But within a system based on supply and demand, we all have the opportunity to pick up good habits, raise awareness and make positive choices every single day.

 I hope to be able to create a bridge between our everyday actions and the effects these have on the Earth.